Doping with Deer Antlers

 Yet, the topic in the Yahoo!
 Sports article focused around illegal substances taken by players in the NFL.
 The author writes about deer antler velvet saying that, “For the elite athlete, experts say it’s essentially a human growth hormone”.
 However, this claim is not justified and not accurate.

 Deer antler velvet does contain the banned substance IGF-1, often linked to growth hormone as it is a byproduct of human growth hormone.
-However, there is little evidence indicating supplementing with IGF-1 will improve perform miracles:
+However, there is little evidence indicating supplementing with IGF-1 will perform miracles:

 “It’s one of the proteins that is increased in human growth hormone … it’s considered performance-enhancing,”